mojaloop/documentation/infra/README.md

 # infra

-The Documentation Site is hosted on AWS CloudFront, with Terraform to automate the creation and management of the site.
+Mojaloop Documentation Site is hosted on AWS CloudFront, with Terraform to automate the creation and management of the site.

+This document is for maintainers of Mojaloop's documentation site, but this repo can also serve as a good template for automating the deployment of static hosting with cloudfront functions.

 ## Requirements